As a freelancer you'll likely fall into one of three categories when it comes to business insurance:

-If a client makes a claim against you, your professional indemnity (PI) policy will pay the defence costs.
-Even if you're in the wrong.
+If a client makes a claim against you, your professional indemnity policy will pay the legal fees incurred in defending you.

 Intellectual Copyright Infringement

-The most common claim against designers is for copyright infringement.
+One of the most common causes of claims against designers is copyright infringement.

 Unpaid Invoices (Mitigation Costs)